ministryofjustice/security-guidance/docs/spam-and-phishing-guide.md

 ## Protecting a parked domain

-DMARC **shall** also be implemented on non-email sending domains.
+DMARC also be implemented on non-email sending domains.
 This is because the domains might be used for email spoofing and phishing.

 Once parked domains are protected, configure them to renew automatically by default.